Updated September 18, 2023

 The recent updates to SEER, HSPF, and refrigerants are the only changes being introduced this year.
 There are changes planned for the next two years.
 Next year, a 40% phase-down is expected for hydrofluorocarbon refrigerants, such as R-410A.
 As these products are phased out, supply will become limited, and you may pay more for repair issues that involve the refrigerant.
 In 2024 and 2025, A2L refrigerants, such as R-454B and R-32, are expected to become the standard for heat pumps and air conditioning systems.
 A2L refrigerants need to be handled with special precautions, and you may need to add some auxiliary equipment to your HVAC system, such as larger recovery hoses, gauges to monitor the refrigerant, and components to effectively recover refrigerant.

 Updates to DOE HVAC requirements help protect the environment and maximize efficiency, yet these changes may overwhelm you.
-The experts at Beltway Air Conditioning & Heating in Hanover and Arbutus, MD are always here to help.
-We offer repair and maintenance services for your current HVAC system as well as indoor air quality solutions, custom ductwork, and duct cleaning.
+The heating and cooling experts at Beltway Air Conditioning & Heating in Columbia, Hanover, Severn, and Arbutus, MD are always here to help.
+We offer both heating repair and furnace maintenance services for your current HVAC system as well as indoor air quality solutions, custom ductwork, and duct cleaning.
 When you are ready to replace your heating and cooling system, we help you find the best equipment, and our expert technicians perform the installation.
 Call us today to learn more.